standardese/standardese/README.md

 > Inline HTML that isn't a raw HTML block will be treated as literal text.
 > This allows writing `vector<T>` without markup or escaping in the comment, for example.

+* Note: CommonMark allows hard line breaks with a backslash at the end of the line.
+But the C preprocessor uses a backslash to combine multiple lines into one.
+For that reason you cannot use a backslash there, instead you can use a forward slash. *

 #### Linking

 To link to an entity, use the syntax `[link-text](<> "unique-name")` (a CommonMark link with empty URL and a title of `unique-name`).
 If you don't want a special `link-text`, this can be shortened to `[unique-name]()` (a CommonMark link with empty URL and the name of an entity as text).